Chia-Network/chia-blockchain/README.md

 Chia is a modern cryptocurrency built from scratch, designed to be efficient, decentralized, and secure.
 Here are some of the features and benefits:
 * [Proof of space and time](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) based consensus which allows anyone to farm with commodity hardware
 * Very easy to use full node and farmer GUI and cli (thousands of nodes active on mainnet)
-* [Chia seeder](https://github.com/Chia-Network/chia-blockchain/wiki/Chia-Seeder-User-Guide), which maintains a list of reliable nodes within the Chia network via a built-in DNS server.
+* [Chia seeder](https://docs.chia.net/guides/seeder-user-guide), which maintains a list of reliable nodes within the Chia network via a built-in DNS server.
 * Simplified UTXO based transaction model, with small on-chain state
 * Lisp-style Turing-complete functional [programming language](https://chialisp.com/) for money related use cases
 * BLS keys and aggregate signatures (only one signature per block)
-* [Pooling protocol](https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-User-Guide) that allows farmers to have control of making blocks
+* [Pooling protocol](https://docs.chia.net/pool-farming/) that allows farmers to have control of making blocks
 * Support for light clients with fast, objective syncing
 * A growing community of farmers and developers around the world

-Please check out the [Chia website](https://www.chia.net/), the [wiki](https://github.com/Chia-Network/chia-blockchain/wiki), and [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ) for information on this project.
+Please check out the [Chia website](https://www.chia.net/), the [docs site](https://docs.chia.net/introduction/), and [FAQ](https://docs.chia.net/faq) for information on this project.

 Python 3.8.1+ is required.
 Make sure your default python version is >=3.8.1